chocolateboy/wax/bin/README.md

 converted to paths to the corresponding files.
 URL arguments can be excluded from the conversion process by supplying a [separator token](#-s---separator-string) (default `--`).
-Arguments after this are no longer processed by `wax` and are passed through verbatim e.g.:
+Arguments after this are no longer processed by `wax` and are passed through verbatim, e.g.:

     $ wax --cache cmd https://example.com/foo -- --referrer https://example.com

-Note that the `--cache` and `--mirror` options are mutually exclusive i.e. only one (or neither) should be supplied.
+Note that the `--cache` and `--mirror` options are mutually exclusive, i.e. only one (or neither) should be supplied.
 Supplying both will cause `wax` to terminate with an error.